Who To Contact If You Have Problems With Your Contact Lenses

 In Conclusion

-Wearing contact lenses can be a liberating experience, but it comes with the responsibility of proper care and handling.
-Recognising potential problems early on and knowing who to turn to can prevent minor issues from becoming major complications.
-Always prioritise your eye health and seek professional advice when in doubt.
-Your vision is irreplaceable, so always treat it with the utmost care.
+Wearing contact lenses can be a liberating experience, but they come with the responsibility of proper care and handling.
+Recognising potential problems early on and knowing who to turn to and when can prevent minor issues from becoming major complications.

 Author: John Dreyer Optometrist Bsc(Hons), MCOPTOM, DipCLP